federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 ## Details of the IoT elements.

-The main component of the system is an STM32 B-L475E-IOT01A Nucleo Board by STMicroelectronics with the following main features:a Cortex M4 core, a Dynamic NFC tag based on the M24SR series and a Wi-Fi module from Inventek Systems (ISM43362-M3G-L44), running MbedOS 6.1.
+The main component of the system is an STM32 B-L475E-IOT01A Nucleo Board by STMicroelectronics with the following main features: a Cortex M4 core, a Dynamic NFC tag based on the M24SR series and a Wi-Fi module from Inventek Systems (ISM43362-M3G-L44), running MbedOS 6.1.
 The Raspberry Pi is a Model 1B+ with a processor Core ARM11 Single Core with 512MB of RAM, and the Raspbian operating system.
 A Python 3 script manages the requests for images on the Raspberry Pi.
 On AWS, we used different services to complete the cloud part of the architecture.

 First, we create an IoT object on AWS IoT that manages the MQTT publish/subscribe request and function as an MQTT broker.
-Every message published on the selected topic, an AWS Lambda function is triggered, with the main purpose of saving the MQTT payload on PostgresSQL database on AWS RDS.
+Every message published on the selected topic, an AWS Lambda function is triggered, with the main purpose of saving the MQTT payload on the PostgresSQL database on AWS RDS.
 The Lambda function is a function in Node.js 12.x that issues a query on the database to insert new entries every time a person activates the hologram.

 ### Part 1: MbedOS 6